-- whether a minimum bid amount has been set;
+- a minimum bid amount has been set;

-- whether a certain amount of deposit or down payment is required;
+- a certain amount of deposit or down payment is required;

-- whether the number of days for the balance to be paid is designated;
+- the number of days for the balance to be paid is designated;

-- whether any special methods of payment are designated (e.g., a cashier's or certified cheque);
+- any special methods of payment are designated (e.g., a cashier's or certified cheque);

-- whether there are any provisions regarding the filing of objections with the court;
+- there are any provisions regarding the filing of objections with the court;

-A branch of the US Department of Homeland Security, the USCG is the prime agency charged with the regulation of marine safety.
+The USCG (a branch of the US Department of Homeland Security) is the prime agency charged with the regulation of marine safety.
 Accordingly, it also has a significant role in port and waterway safety and security.

 The USCG's safety role cuts across a wide variety of activities.
 Although marine search and rescue is probably its best-known role, USCG personnel inspect commercial vessels, respond to pollution, investigate marine casualties and merchant mariners, manage waterways and license merchant mariners.
 The USCG also issues regulations across a wide range of topics, which include navigation rules, marine safety, crewing, licensing, manning requirements, and design and engineering standards.
 The USCG is also the agency that enforces international conventions, such as SOLAS, to which the United States is a party.
 From time to time, the USCG issues Marine Safety Information Bulletins, which in some cases can reflect the prudent standards of care and restrictions while navigating on certain waterways.